VIC.GOV.AU | Policy and Advisory Library

 Eligible means tested cards

-For Veterans' Affairs, gold cards are the only means tested cards for this type.
-This card must be sighted, and a photocopy taken by the school to confirm the expiry date and eligibility.
+Only financially means-tested cards are eligible.
+For example, the Veteran Gold Card is means-tested and is eligible for CSEF.
+This card must be sighted, and a coloured photocopy taken by the school to confirm the expiry date and eligibility.

 Criterion 2 – Be of school age and attend a Victorian school